How to create a financial plan for your family

 What to do if you’re worried about money

-If things are getting on top of you, the most important thing is to talk.
+If things are getting on top of you, the most important thing to do is to talk.
 Speak to your partner and if they’re old enough, your children, about the household finances.

 Work out as a family where you could save money and discuss what you're hoping to be able to pay for in the future.

-While you might not want to worry your family, this affects them too and including everyone in the financial decision making can help your family understand how they can help – even if it’s simply by switching off the lights when they leave a room.
+While you might not want to worry your family, this affects them too.
+Including everyone in the financial decision-making can show them what they can do to help.
+Even if it's simply switching off the lights when they leave a room.

-It's also a valuable lesson for children in managing their own finances when they're older.
+It can also provide a valuable lesson for children in managing their own finances when they're older.

 Our Supporting You section has advice on what to do if you’re struggling and details of where to go for help.